ahgillmo/phylogenetic-analysis/README.md

 # phylogenetic-analysis
 Phylogenetic validation

-This section includes the raw code used to generate the input data for Pairtree on an slurm-based HPC.
+In this section, you'll discover the raw code employed in generating the input data for Pairtree on an slurm-based HPC.
+Additionally, we provide the code for extracting barcodes from 10X-linked reads, essential for phylogenetic validation.
+Explore these scripts to gain insights into our methodologies and reproduce our results efficiently.